 The final way to create value from an acquisition is to buy cheap—in other words, at a price below a company’s intrinsic value.
 In our experience, however, such opportunities are rare and relatively small.
 Nonetheless, although market values revert to intrinsic values over longer periods, there can be brief moments when the two fall out of alignment.
 Markets, for example, sometimes overreact to negative news, such as a criminal investigation of an executive or the failure of a single product in a portfolio with many strong ones.

 While markets do throw up occasional opportunities for companies to buy targets at levels below their intrinsic value, we haven’t seen many cases.
 To gain control of a target, acquirers must pay its shareholders a premium over the current market value.
 Although premiums can vary widely, the average ones for corporate control have been fairly stable: almost 30 percent of the preannouncement price of the target’s equity.
 For targets pursued by multiple acquirers, the premium rises dramatically, creating the so-called winner’s curse.
 If several companies evaluate a given target and all identify roughly the same potential synergies, the pursuer that overestimates them most will offer the highest price.
-Since it is based on an overestimation of the value to be created, the winner pays too much—and is ultimately a loser.
+Since it is based on an overestimation of the value to be created, the winner pays too much—and is ultimately a loser.4 A related problem is hubris, or the tendency of the acquirer’s management to overstate its ability to capture performance improvements from the acquisition.5

 Since market values can sometimes deviate from intrinsic ones, management must also beware the possibility that markets may be overvaluing a potential acquisition.
 Consider the stock market bubble during the late 1990s.
 Companies that merged with or acquired technology, media, or telecommunications businesses saw their share prices plummet when the market reverted to earlier levels.
 The possibility that a company might pay too much when the market is inflated deserves serious consideration, because M&A activity seems to rise following periods of strong market performance.
 If (and when) prices are artificially high, large improvements are necessary to justify an acquisition, even when the target can be purchased at no premium to market value.